m0nkmaster/groove-cli/README.md

 - `bpm 120`
 - `play` / `stop`

+Live view:
+- `:live on` toggles a lightweight status header and track grid while playing.
+- `clear` clears the terminal region used by the live view.

 Type `:help` for the full built-in command list.

 Watching files: If you open a YAML (or a `song.yaml` exists in CWD), groove-cli watches it for changes and live‑reloads playback.